 Structural Mechanics and Materials Project Example

 Students considered a multi-hazard risk assessment of a structure.
 Students used a nonlinear finite element analysis to analyze to propose a retrofit to a structure subjected to a blast wave from a terrorist threat.
 They then analyzed how the proposed retrofit affected the structure’s performance in a seismic event, ensuring that the solution to one hazard did not create an issue for another.
 This type of uncertainty quantification framework is critical in performance-based, multi-hazard analysis, especially as building resiliency becomes increasingly important in a more uncertain climate.

-A Practical Experience in Structural Mechanics and Materials
+Learn more about M.Eng. in Structural Mechanics and Materials focus!

 For additional information, see: